aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/style/get_linkedstylename/_index.md

 ## Style::get_LinkedStyleName method

-Gets the name of the [Style](../) linked to this one.
+Gets/sets the name of the [Style](../) linked to this one.
 Returns empty string if no styles are linked.

 ```cpp
 System::String Aspose::Words::Style::get_LinkedStyleName()
 ```

+## Remarks

+It is only allowed to link the paragraph style to the character style and vice versa.

+Setting LinkedStyleName for the current style automatically leads to setting LinkedStyleName for the linked style.

+Assigning the empty string is equivalent to unlinking the previously linked style.

 ## Examples